kumahq/kuma-demo/vagrant/README.md

 default   on
 ```

-If you try to access the webpage now, it won't work because everything is encrypted.
+If you try to access the [marketplace](http://192.168.33.20:8080), it won't work because everything is encrypted.

 ### 16. Now let's enable traffic-permission for all services so our application will work like it use to:
 ```
-cat <<EOF | kumactl apply -f -
+$ cat <<EOF | kumactl apply -f -
 type: TrafficPermission
 name: permission-all
 mesh: default